 Rockwell Automation.
 Arena, from http://www.arenasimulation.com, accessed on 2009-09-07.

 When the paper is accepted for publishing, the authors will be requested to send an extended abstract (approx. one A4 page or 3500 to 4000 characters).
 The instruction for composing the extended abstract will be supplied via e-mail.

-Authors submitting a manuscript do so on the understanding that the work has not been published before, is not being considered for publication elsewhere and has been read and approved by all authors.
-The submission of the manuscript by the authors means that the authors automatically agree to transfer copyright to SV-JME when the manuscript is accepted for publication.
-All accepted manuscripts must be accompanied by a Copyright Transfer Agreement, which should be sent to the editor.
+Authors submitting a manuscript do so on the understanding that the work has not been published before, is not being considered for publication elsewhere, and has been read and approved by all authors.
+The submission of the manuscript by the authors means that the authors automatically agree to publish the paper under the license CC-BY 4.0 or CC-BY-NC 4.0 when the manuscript is accepted for publication, according to the authors’ choice.
+All accepted manuscripts must be accompanied by a Copyright Agreement, which should be sent to the editor.
 The work should be original work by the authors and not be published elsewhere in any language without the written consent of the publisher.
 The proof will be sent to the author showing the final layout of the article.
 Proof correction must be minimal and executed quickly.
 Thus it is essential that manuscripts are accurate when submitted.

 Authors will be asked to pay a publication fee for each article prior to the article appearing in the journal.
 However, this fee only needs to be paid after the article has been accepted for publishing.
-The fee is 320 EUR (for articles with maximum of 6 pages), 400 EUR (for articles with maximum of 10 pages), plus 40 EUR for each additional page.
+The fee is 380 EUR (for articles with a maximum of 6 pages), 470 EUR (for articles with a maximum of 10 pages), plus 50 EUR for each additional page.
 The additional cost for a color page is 90 EUR.
 These fees do not include tax.